 2. Monitor Fatigue and Recovery Needs

 The T2 Score’s cumulative fatigue factor helps athletes know when to take a recovery day.
-If your T2 Score is high for several days in a row, it may be a sign that your body needs a break.
+If your T2 Score per week is high, it may be a sign that your body needs a break.
 Monitoring these scores can help you strike the right balance between hard work and rest.

-Tracking your T2 Score week after week can reveal patterns in your training load.
+Tracking your T2 Score by comparing your 7 day and 28 day moving average .
+This way you can see if your ramp in training load/intensity is too high.
 For instance, if you see consistently high scores without any lighter days, you might be at risk of overtraining.
-By identifying these patterns, you can adjust your workload to keep progressing without risking burnout.
+By the same token if the load is too low for too long you may detrain.

-Although the T2 Score is powerful, it’s important to be aware of its limitations:
+Although the Endurance Training Score (ETS) is powerful, it’s important to be aware of its limitations:

 Using the T2 Score with Other Metrics